The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Abstract

 \section{Abstract}

-We have studied Pad\'e interpolation problems on an additive grid, related to additive difference ($d$-) Painlev\'e equations of type $E_7^{(1)}$, $E_6^{(1)}$, $D_4^{(1)}$ and $A_3^{(1)}$.
-By solving those problems, we can derive time evolution equations, Lax pairs of scalar type and determinant formulae of special solutions, for the corresponding $d$-Painlev\'e equations.
-We show how the special solutions are expressed as determinant formulae by using terminating (generalized) hypergeometric functions.
+We study Pad\'e interpolation problems on an additive grid, related to additive difference ($d$-) Painlev\'e equations of type $E_7^{(1)}$, $E_6^{(1)}$, $D_4^{(1)}$ and $A_3^{(1)}$.
+By choosing suitable Pad\'e problems, we can derive time evolution equations, scalar Lax pairs of contiguous type and determinant formulae of special solutions given in terms of hypergeometric functions, for the corresponding $d$-Painlev\'e equations.

 \baselinestretch{1.2}